 Ride the Metro.

-Contrary to popular belief, visiting NYC on the cheap is possible.
-We were there for four nights and three days and the total cost for the four of us (and remember, my kids are 16, and 13 so eat.
+Contrary to popular belief, visiting NYC on the cheap is possible!
+We were there for four nights and three days and the total cost for the four of us (and remember, my kids, are 16, and 13 and eat.
 A lot.)
 Drum roll, please…

 Have you been to NYC?
 How did you save money?
+Were you on a budget?
 What was your most extravagant splurge?
-Drop me a comment below and let me know how you managed to do NYC on the cheap.
-We are on our way upstate now, to Rochester.
-Our first cold Christmas in nine years!
-Thank you for reading and I’ll see you when you get back from NYC.
+Drop me a comment below and let me know how you managed to do NYC on the cheap, until then, happy travels!